regilero/regilero.github.com/_posts/2015-10-04-http_smuggling_in_2015_part_one.markdown

 but this was a long time ago).

-Here I will mostly talk about *regular* HTTP Smuggling, flaws coming from HTTP syntax mistakes, protocol approximations.
+Here I will mostly talk about *regular* HTTP Smuggling, flaws coming from HTTP syntax mistakes and protocol approximations.

 ### Why?

-We'll study in details the 3 main types of attacks below.
-But if you can hide HTTP in HTTP you can perform various forms of attacks, going from bypassing security checks to hijacking user sessions or defacing content in caches.
+We'll study in details the 3 main kinds of attacks below.
+But if you can hide HTTP in HTTP you can perform various forms of attack, going from bypassing security checks to hijacking user sessions or defacing content in caches.

 This is the story of several HTTP queries.
 Let's say we have at least 3